-Heat lamps are a big buzzword for the new chicken owner and most will purchase several when starting out.
-Other than using them to keep your baby chicks warm I would keep them locked away.
+Heat lamps are a big buzzword for the new chicken owner, and most will purchase several when starting out.
+Other than using them to keep your baby chicks warm, I would refrain from using them in an established coop.

-I tried heat lamps for the first few years we had chickens and let me just say it did more harm than good.
+I tried heat lamps for the first few years we had chickens, and let me say it did more harm than good.
 When you have an artificially heated coop, your hens become dependent on that heat, which means they do not naturally develop the durability to withstand cold temperatures.

-Now, with all of that being said, there are still quite a few things you can do to help your hens stay warm even in the coldest of temperatures and yes, even if you do not have electricity in your chicken coop.
+There are other things you can do to help your hens stay warm even in the coldest of temperatures, even if you do not have electricity in your chicken coop.

 How To Keep Chickens Warm In Winter Without Electricity

 If you clean out your chicken coop each fall before the winter hits, that is the perfect time to do a chicken coop inspection.
 Check for any holes in the walls or floors that may let in drafts, rain, or snow.
 Another reason to inspect for holes is to deter predators from accessing your coop, which can happen often in the winter.

-Yes, there is a difference.
-Drafts are bad whereas ventilation is good.
-Drafts are cold and piercing and can do harm to your flock.
-Ventilation is filtered so it enters the coop slow and steady and keeps the coop filled with fresh, clean air while venting out stale air.
+Yes, there is a difference between airflow and drafts.
+Drafts are bad, whereas ventilation is good.
+Drafts are cold and piercing and can harm your flock.
+Ventilation is filtered so it enters the coop slowly and steadily and keeps the coop filled with fresh, clean air while venting out stale air.
 Most air vents are high up in the coop, away from your hens, so it is not blowing on them.

-The final work on this is: you do not want drafts but you do want ventilation.
+The final work on this is: you do not want drafts, but you do want ventilation.

-Before winter hits you will want to lay down a really good layer of bedding for your hens.
-Wood chips, sawdust, and straw are all great to use.
-I suggest laying down a good foot deep of bedding, especially if you live in a really cold climate and more if your chicken coop does not have a separate floor to the ground.
+I suggest laying down a good foot deep of bedding, especially if you live in a really cold climate and even more if your chicken coop does not have a separate floor to the ground.
 When looking to purchase wood chips, you will want to purchase them locally as it will be much more cost-effective.

-Chickens do not have feathers on their legs or feet so standing on the constant frigid ground can be not only cold but can risk frostbite.
-By providing them with a good think ground cover you will keep them warmer and in turn, healthier.
+Chickens do not have feathers on their legs or feet, so standing on the constant frigid ground can be not only cold but can risk frostbite.
+By providing them with a good thick layer of ground cover, you will keep them warmer and, in turn, healthier.

 Set up a barrier.

-As the winter progresses those bales tend to get a bit beat up but don’t worry.
-Since you used straw and not hay you can add those partially composted bales right to your garden come spring.
+As the winter progresses, those bales tend to get a bit beat up but don’t worry.
+If you used straw and not hay, you can add those partially composted bales to your garden come spring.